-1978: Awarded the Doctor of Philosophy degree from Washington State University.
+1978: Awarded the Doctor of Philosophy degree from Washington State University, Department of Psychology.

 1979: Awarded the National Institute of Health Post-Doctoral Fellow in Biological Psychiatry, Millhauser Laboratory, New York University Medical Center, New York City.